vincesafe/chatavion/README.en.md

 It may be used on almost every public Wi-Fi network, without authentication or payment.
 It was made to chat on (expensive) airplane networks for free, and it did work!

+It was originally meant to be a proof of concept to send emergency messages in a plane.
+The design and the code are a shame - don't blame me, that's not my job!
+But well, it works. :)

 Chatavion is made of 4 parts:
  - A command line interface for Android, designed to be used over the free app Termux
  - A SEND server that requires bash, a C compiler (gcc), the base32 command and a web server (Apache)